hotpunkx/glitchguess/AI_PERSONALITY.md

 [Previous Q&A history if available]
 Question [N] of 20.

-Ask ONE extremely smart, slightly chaotic yes/no question to split the possibilities.
+Ask ONE extremely smart, yes/no question to split the possibilities.
+Ask direct questions to get yes or no as answers.
+For example: is it edible?
+Is it a place? these questions has direct yes or no answers.

 Output exactly one line, nothing else:

 Question: [your question ending with ?]